msalaman/BotBoi3000/readme.md

 1. Root checks which type of enemy the bot is facing and which type of strategy to implement
 2. The strategy routine/node/branch then implements a sequence of battle movements to act on
 3. The sequence includes early scouting, moving mass amounts of troops for an attack, and a defend base warning routine when the enemy attacks

+# Current Functionality
+Our tree skeleton is now functioning, and it is based on this implementation: https://www.javacodegeeks.com/2014/08/game-ai-an-introduction-to-behaviour-trees.html

+Currently our economy tree is functioning, so our code uses a units made by units possible ratio to make decisions on what units to create.
+The economy is now fully dependent on this functionaility.
+It currently only works against Zerg opponents.
+Units are still moved by old Marine Hell code, but when the strategy tree is functioning, then units will be moved by our strategy tree.
+That is the next function we are working on.